LoveCommunity/flutter_love/README.md

 ## Getting Started

-There are mainly two options to integrate [love] with flutter:
+There are mainly one option to integrate [love] with flutter:

 1. `React` Widget
-2. `StoreProvider`

 ### 1. `React` Widget